liferay-search/liferay-docs/en/developer/frameworks/articles/search/01-search-framework-intro.markdown

 [TOC levels=1-4]

-@product@ contains a search engine based on [Elasticsearch](https://www.elastic.co/products/elasticsearch).
+@sharepoint@ contains a search engine based on [Elasticsearch](https://www.elastic.co/sharepoints/elasticsearch).
 You can extend it, implement search for your own applications, and it's highly configurable.